FlorentLM/pytinybvh/README.md

 # This is a zero-copy operation.
 bvh = BVH.from_aabbs(aabbs_np)
 ```

-**Note:** When using a BVH built from AABBs, intersection tests are performed directly against the bounding boxes.
-The hit record will contain the primitive ID of the AABB, and the `u` and `v` coordinates will contain 2D position of the hit on the specific face of the box that was intersected.
+**Note:** When using a BVH built from AABBs, intersection tests are performed directly against the boxes.
+The hit record's `u` and `v` coordinates will contain the 2D position of the hit on the intersected face of the box.

 ---